watura/api-spec-1/implementation/raw.md

   {
     "type": "TYPE_NAME",
     "value": {
-      ...
+      "YOUR_KEYS": "YOUR DATA"
     }
   }
 ]
 ```

 ### Inclusion

-By default across the network, `raw` is not included, and you must request it by setting query parameters:
+By default across the network, `raw` is not included on objects, and you must request it by setting query parameters:

 * `include_raw=1`
 * `include_user_raw=1`
 * `include_channel_raw=1`
 * `include_message_raw=1`
 * `include_post_raw=1`
+* `include_file_raw=1`

 If any relevant parameter is set to `1`, it will be included for the object and any children.
+It is preferable to not include something if you do not use it.

+### Mutability &amp; Duplicates

+Raw data attached to posts and messages is *immutable*.
+It must be attached on creation of the post or message, and cannot be changed afterwards.
+Because they are immutable, posts and messages can have multiple raw items of the same type, where channels, files, and users can only have one of a type.

+User, channel, and file objects have mutable raw data.

+### Deleting Mutable Items

+To delete a mutable item, include the `type` but do not include the `value`.

+### Core Types

+Any `type` starting with `io.pnut.core` is checked by the server for validity, to an extent.
+Be sure to match their requirements when creating core channel types or `raw` data types.

+If a submission is not valid, the whole post/message creation or channel/user update will be halted, and an error message will be returned in the `meta`.

+Community-defined types and core types can be referenced on our [object-metadata GitHub repository](https://github.com/pnut-api/object-metadata).

+### Example

 ##### Example Post Creation {.example-code}